 BUS ROUTES AND BUS FARES

-Puerto Vallarta finally has made an attempt at a unified bus system.
-They still do not provide a printed "tourist friendly" version, so here is a summary with the new route map.
 Please note, this map is only for "in town" buses.
-Buses going to or coming from outlining areas like Nuevo Vallarta or Boca de Tomatlan remain unchanged.
-Scroll down for info on those routes.
+Buses going to or coming from outlying areas like Nuevo Vallarta or Boca de Tomatlan are different, scroll down for info on those routes.

 A FEW TIPS TO REMEMBER: